ssmtariq/TUNA/README.md

 ## Usage Examples

-To test functionality of TUNA, there is one main script that can be run on the orchestartor node:
+To test functionality of TUNA, create the result directory `mkdir -p /path/to/TUNA/src/results`.
+There is one main script that can be run on the orchestartor node:

 ```sh
 python3 TUNA.py <experiment> <seed> <hosts>